 We accept Apple Pay, Google Pay, PayPal, Visa, Mastercard, American Express, and Discover.

 Can I return or exchange an item?

-Which shipping methods do you offer for orders within the United States?
+Which shipping methods do you offer for orders going to destinations within the United States?

-Which shipping methods do you offer for orders outside the United States?
+Which shipping methods do you offer for orders going to destinations outside the United States?

-International orders ship via United States Postal Service First Class Package International service.
+International orders ship via USPS First Class Package International service.

-Also available for international orders is United States Postal Service Priority Mail International service.
+Also available for international orders is USPS Priority Mail International service.
 If desired this can be selected during check out.